 Lucy Helm, Seattle, Washington, is Starbucks’ Executive Vice President, General Counsel, and Secretary.
 Ms. Helm has been a partner (employee) at Starbucks since 2000.
 In her role, she leads the global Law & Corporate Affairs department, in 16 offices around the world.
 She also supports the Starbucks Board of Directors, and serves as a member of the company’s senior leadership team.
 In addition to her work at Starbucks, Lucy serves on the board of the Washington YMCA Youth & Government Program; on the advisory board of Disability Rights Advocates, a non-profit disability law center; and as the co-chair for the Campaign for Equal Justice.

-Neal Keny-Guyer, Portland, Oregon, is a social entrepreneur committed to creating a more just and peaceful world.
-A native of Tennessee, Keny-Guyer holds a B.A. in Public Policy and Religion from Duke University and a M.A. in Public and Private Management from Yale University.
+Neal Keny-Guyer is a social entrepreneur committed to creating a more just and peaceful world.
+A native of Tennessee, Keny-Guyer holds a B.A. in Public Policy and Religion from Duke University, and a master’s degree in Public and Private Management (M.P.P.M.) from Yale University.
 Mr. Keny-Guyer joined Mercy Corps in 1994 as Chief Executive Officer.
 Read Neal's full bio ▸